-Protecting your Property: If your lot is large enough, you should consider regrading it or building a small floodwall.
-You can also place watertight closures over the doorways.
-However, these approaches only protect if flooding is not too deep.
+If your lot is large enough, you should consider re-grading it or building a small floodwall.
+You can also place watertight closures over the doorways; however, these approaches only protect if flooding is not too deep.
 You can also consider elevating your home.

 Some appliances, such as television sets, hold electrical charges even after they have been unplugged.
 Avoid using appliances or motors which have gotten wet unless they have been taken apart, cleaned and dried.